swapnilin/DBSCAN-Clustering/README.md

 # DBSCAN-Clustering
-This repository is to understand the advantages of DBSCAN over K-Means algorithm for clustering.
+This repository is to understand the advantages of DBSCAN over KMeans algorithm for clustering.